-Editor’s note: Need to clarify the scope & protocols of MSN-2 and the Network API
+MSN-2 interface is exposed by MSN Servers to MSN-Enabled Device Applications and consists of three main functionalities described in the following subsections.

+In particular over MSN-2, MSN Servers:

+SHALL expose an endpoint to share links from external websites according to section 7.2.1

+SHALL expose a Network API according to section 7.2.2

+SHOULD allow users to export and/or import their personal information according to section 7.2.3

+7.2.1 Link sharing from external websites

-In order to share links when browsing external websites (e.g. through a “share” button), MSN-2 interface SHALL follow the OExchange specification [OExchange-Spec].
+In order to share links when browsing external websites (e.g. through a “share” button), MSN Servers SHALL support the OExchange specification [OExchange-Spec] over MSN-2.

-In particular, MSN Servers SHALL expose an OExchange Target and the related descriptors with the clarification provided in section 8.2.1.
+In particular, MSN Servers SHALL expose at least one OExchange Target endpoint, to be referenced in the related descriptors with the clarification provided in section 8.2.1.

-MSN Server SHALL expose activity information (including follow-up actions) via Network API over MSN-2 interface, using. the REST protocol of the OpenSocial Social API Server Specification 2.0 [OS-Social-API] with the clarifications provided below.

-With specific reference to [OS-Spec] section 4, MSN Server SHALL act as Social API Server and MAY act as OpenSocial Container.

-With specific reference to [OS-Core-API] section 3,MSN Server SHALL support OpenSocial security mechanism.
+7.2.2 Network API

+MSN Servers SHALL expose a Network API over MSN-2 interface to access at least user activity information (including follow-up actions).

-In particular, MSN Servers SHALL conform to [OS-Social-API] section 2.3 with the following clarifications:
+In particular, this Network API over MSN-2 SHALL conform to section 7.1 with the following clarifications:

-SHALL support get activity streams.

-SHOULD support the creation of activity entries, the deletion of activity entries, and update of activity entries..
+With reference to the ActivityStreams Service, MSN Servers SHALL support retrieving activity entries and SHOULD support the creation, deletion, and update of activity entries.

+MSN Servers MAY NOT expose other functionalities of MSN-1 over MSN-2 Network API.

+7.2.3 Social data portability

-MSN Servers SHOULD allow users to export and/or import their personal information according to section 7.2.1.
-The interface to access such functionalities is out of scope of this specification.
+When allowing users to export and/or import their personal information, MSN Servers SHALL comply to this section and to the procedures defined in section 8.2.8.
+However, the interface to access such functionalities is out of scope of this specification.

-7.2.1 Social data portability

-This mechanism allows users to import and/or export the social information stored on the MSN Server (e.g. history of activities, follow-up actions, profile, contacts, multimedia content).
+This mechanism allows users to import and/or export the social information stored on an MSN Server (e.g. history of activities, follow-up actions, profile, contacts, multimedia content).
 This may be used for backup purposes or for migration from a social network to another.

 The following packaging format is defined for importing and/or exporting user-related social data: